facebook/docusaurus/website/docs/deployment.md

 | `url` | URL for your GitHub Page's user/organization page.
 This is commonly https://_username_.github.io. |
 | `baseUrl` | Base URL for your project.
 For projects hosted on GitHub pages, it follows the format "/_projectName_/".
 For https://github.com/facebook/docusaurus, `baseUrl` is `/docusaurus/`. |

+In case you want to use your custom domain for GitHub Pages, just put your `CNAME` file in `static` folder.

 You may refer to GitHub Pages' documentation [User, Organization, and Project Pages](https://help.github.com/en/articles/user-organization-and-project-pages) for more details.

 Example: